IlariaBrun/SpatialModelForBiodiversityOffsetting/README.md

 -an urbanization consists in changing the land use of a plot of land to urban one -compensations consists in changing the LU of one or more plot of lands PRELIMINARY PROGRAMS
--get_id: given the matrix of LU and the crops, creates a matrix with IDs of plots of land
+-get_idNew: given the matrix of LU and the crops, creates a matrix with IDs of plots of land
 -crop_functions: functions for the classification of plots of land MAIN PROGRAMS
 -main: main file contqining the genetic algorithm to simulate the compensation process